 The new redesign

 After being redesigned to accommodate for the changing needs of museum guests, the new Gateway Arch Museum was opened to the public on July 3rd, 2018.
 One of the main design principles that was used in the redesign was the concept of universal design, also known as universal accessibility.
 A good example of universal design would be designing a ramp that people with and without mobility aids could use to enter a building.
 In the context of the museum, universal design ensures that people of all ages and ability levels are able to navigate and access information inside the museum exhibits with ease.
-Read more about visiting museums with vision impairment here.

 The first thing I noticed- large print

 When I first walked into the museum, I had Google Assistant ready to read me the exhibit labels.
 I was pleasantly surprised to see that the needs of guests with low vision had been considered when designing exhibits, and there were large print labels available that described what was on display.
 Braille labels were added shortly after my visit as well.
 While I can’t speak for the accuracy of Braille labels given that I’m not a Braille reader, I have heard that it’s a word for word copy of what is on the large print labels.